This post contains affiliate links. Click here to read my affiliate policy.

 - 1/2 teaspoon baking soda

 - First, please the video in the post before you start this recipe.

 - In a small pan melt over medium heat, add the water, coconut oil, salt, and vinegar and bring to a boil.

 - Remove the pan from the heat and place on your counter top.

 - Add in the tapioca flour[ and stir for 2 minutes until you get a wet paste.

 - Add in the baking soda and powder and stir while the mixture foams - roughly 3 seconds.

 - Next add in the coconut flour[ and egg and mix well until you get a dough.

 - Place the dough on a piece of parchment paper and knead for 30 seconds to 1 minute.
 If you are having issues getting it to combine, you can try putting it into a food processor or Blendtec/Vitamix to get it to form a dough.

-- Twist into a pretzel shape and place on a piece of parchment on a baking sheet and brush with butter.
+- Twist into a pretzel shape and place on a piece of parchment on a baking sheet and brush with melted ghee.